 - Discussion Groups (including Listserv lists used for discussions): Timeline is not intended for back-and-forth communication.

-Targeted posts are sent to a group, or groups, of people.
+Group (targeted) posts are sent to a specific set of people.
 They should contain information that people need to know about because of their membership in the group(s).
-For example, if you are posting the deadline for submission of senior theses by History majors, then you would want to publish that deadline as a targeted post to senior History majors.
+For example, if you are posting the deadline for submission of senior theses by History majors, then you would want to publish that deadline as a group post to senior History majors.
 Every senior History major needs to know about this, because they are seniors majoring in History.
-Another example of a targeted post would be an announcement to all seniors of a change in the venue of the graduation ceremony.
+Another example of a group post would be an announcement to all seniors of a change in the venue of the graduation ceremony.
 All seniors need to know about this, regardless of their interests.
-When you send a targeted post, every member of the target group(s) will receive the post—they cannot NOT receive it.
+When you send a group post, every member of the group(s) will receive the post.

-Another example: the head of the Glee Club would send a targeted post to all Glee Club members telling them when they needed to show up for the next Glee Club concert.
-All members of the Glee Club must receive this post, because of their membership in the Glee Club (and not because they are interested in choral music, although that is likely to be the case as well).
-You should NOT send out a targeted post if people should receive it based on their interests, as opposed to their group membership.
+Another example: the head of the Glee Club would send a group post to all Glee Club members telling them when they need to show up for the next Glee Club concert.
+All members of the Glee Club must receive this post, because of their membership in the Glee Club.
+You should NOT send out a group post if people should receive it based on their interests, as opposed to their group membership.
 Instead, you should send out a tagged post.
-In the above Glee Club example, the head of the Glee Club might publish a tagged post to timeline advertising the Glee Club concert – this post would use tags appropriate to this kind of event (e.g., “Music”), and it would be received by anyone who had expressed an interest in any of the associated tags (“Music”).
+In the above Glee Club example, the head of the Glee Club might publish a tagged post to Timeline advertising the Glee Club concert – this post would use tags appropriate to this kind of event (e.g., “Music”), and it would be received by anyone who had expressed an interest in the "Music" tag.

 - Events have two associated dates/times (start and end of event).